zaktech96/aipodcast-newsletter/SECURITY_AUDIT.md

-# Security Audit Report - Titan SaaS Template
+# Titan Security Audit Report 2025-03-22

 ## Executive Summary

-This security audit evaluates the Titan SaaS template repository for potential security issues, recommended hosting configurations, and database schema security concerns.
+This security audit evaluates the boilerplate for potential security issues and database schema security concerns.
 The audit found several areas of strength and all previously identified areas for improvement have been addressed.

 ## Key Findings